iXsystems/cinder/README.md

 `/usr/local/bin/cinder-volume --config-file /etc/cinder/cinder.conf & echo $! >/opt/stack/status/stack/c-vol.pid; fg || echo "c-vol failed to start" | tee "/opt/stack/status/stack/c-vol.failure"`

 After the Cinder service is restarted, log in to the web interface of the Devstack Newton system by navigating to the system IP address in a web browser.
 After logging in, navigate to `Admin -> System -> Volumes -> Volume Types` and click `Create Volume Type`.
 Type `ixsystems-iscsi` in the **Name** field and check the **Public** option.
 Create this volume type, which is added to the list of types after the system completes the task.
-Now the FreeNAS Cinder driver is functional in the OpenStack Web Interface.
+Now the TrueNAS Cinder driver is functional in the OpenStack Web Interface.

 Getting Started If You Are Using The OpenStack Installation Guide
 =================================================================